How will a capo work?

 A capo eliminates the faults in the nut

 Most capo users have tuning problems.
 Every time you put the capo on or remove it you have to adjust the tuning.
 The capo eliminates the intonation fault in the nut!
 When these faults alternately are added and eliminated the tuning is affected.
-It's very tedious when the artist turns his/her back to the audience to adjust the tuning.
+It's very tedious when artists turns their back to the audience to adjust the tuning.

 Place the capo correctly!